 Slip and fall injuries are a form of premises liability accident that occur on another’s property due to negligence in maintaining and repairing hazardous areas of the property.
-It is quite easy to slip and fall on an uneven walkway, a wet floor, or a poorly lit stairwell.
-When the property owner fails to follow through with repairs in a timely fashion, fails to put up a sign warning of potential danger, or fails to properly inspect their property for potentially hazardous situations, this may mean that you can bring about a personal injury claim in order to get compensation for the injuries you have suffered.
+It is quite easy to slip and fall on an uneven walkway, a wet floor or a poorly lit stairwell.
+When the property owner fails to follow through with repairs in a timely fashion, fails to put up a sign warning of potential danger or fails to properly inspect their property for potentially hazardous situations, this may mean that you can bring about a personal injury claim in order to get compensation for the injuries you have suffered.

-Slipping, tripping, and falling can often lead to very severe and permanent injuries.
+Slipping, tripping and falling can often lead to very severe and permanent injuries.
 However, these types of premises liability claims are often difficult to prove.
 Although the general belief is that a property owner is automatically liable for harm occurring on their property, these types of claims involve a variety of complex legal issues.
 In fact, these claims may be the most difficult of all to pursue and win.

 Simply being injured while on another person’s property does not make that person or property owner liable for your injuries.
-You must prove negligence, meaning that the owner failed to provide or maintain safe premises, created hazardous conditions on the property, and failed to eliminate hazards.
+You must prove negligence, meaning that the owner failed to provide or maintain a safe premises, created hazardous conditions on the property, and failed to eliminate hazards.

 Since premises liability and slip and fall claims involve complicated laws and legal issues, the first and most important step is to contact an experienced premises liability attorney.
 A thorough and quick investigation must be conducted and eyewitnesses must be contacted prior to any alteration or modification of the dangerous area.
 You should contact a lawyer as soon as is reasonably possible.